 - Schedule days off in advance.
 Make sure your boss and co-workers know about your vacation plans in advance.
-This will give them time to come up with a plan for how to cover your work while your gone.
+This will give them time to come up with a plan for how to cover your work while you're gone.

 - Know who's taking over.
 Managers, colleagues and other contacts should be alerted to who is taking the lead on any major assignments while you're gone.
 This will ensure that others know who to turn to if they have a question and that these projects are moving forward in your absence.
-This also gives a chance for managers to evaluate whether those who take the lead are ready for more responsibility moving forward.
+This also gives a chance for managers to evaluate whether those who take the lead are ready for more responsibility.

 - Disconnect from the office.
-While it might be difficult, try to avoid constantly checking your email and voicemail while you are gone.
+While it might be difficult, try to avoid constantly checking email and voicemail while you are gone.
 The more you can unplug, the more benefit you'll get from your vacation.
 If checking in is a must, set aside a short window of time each day to do so.

 - Don't worry.
 The less you worry about things while you are gone, the better you will feel when you return.
 Your vacation time is something you've earned, so don't feel guilty about using it.

 - Find out what you missed.
 When you return from vacation, make sure you schedule time to meet with your boss to find out what happened while you were gone.
 In addition, be sure to block off some time to return calls and emails.